These are shocking statistic facts – Children 74.5 million in the United States:

 Below I will explain two cases: Emotional disorders and Psychosomatic disorders.

-I personally stand that all diseases start due to inner dysfunction that is primarily mental (psychological).
-When our mental balance is distorted the base for growth of physiological disease is established.
+I personally stand that all conditions start due to inner dysfunction that is primarily mental (psychological).
+When our mental balance is distorted the base for growth of physiological condition is established.

 It is still believed that there are purely mental (emotional) disorders that are “in the head” of a patient but patient is physiologically healthy.